zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Java UDF.md

     'udtfexample1.jar, file_resource.txt, table_resource1, table_resource2';
     ```

-4. Create the resource tabkes: table\_resource1, table\_resource2 and the physical table tmp1 in MaxCompute.
+4. Create the resource tables: table\_resource1, table\_resource2 and the physical table tmp1 in MaxCompute.
 Insert corresponding data into the tables.
 5. Run this UDTF.

     ```